litsnarf/extractResponderHashes/README.md

 Input/Output options
-  -i, --input  <filename>           Responder log file to parse -o, --output <filename>           Output results into a file
+  -i, --input  <filename>           Responder log file to parse -o, --output <filename>           Output results into a file -I, --show-ip                     Print client information for each hash

 Filter options
   -A:                               Extract ALL the hashes for every user.
 By default extraxt the first occurence